dekorateio/dekorate/readme.md

 The `@ServiceCatalogInstance` annotation will trigger the generation of a `ServiceInstance` and a `ServiceBinding`resource.
 It will also decorate any `Pod`, `Deployment`, `DeploymentConfig` and so on with additional environment variables containing the binding information.

-#### Adding the service catalog annotation processor to the classpath
+#### Adding the services catalog annotation processor to the classpath

 This module can be added to the project using: